pocketarena/pasdkdoc/source/includes/_ui.md

 # UI API

-Display UI on screen such as leaderboard, sign in/up and tokenshop.
+Display UI on screen such as leaderboard, login/sign up and tokenshop.
 Please note that … <br>
 1. animation duration of modal open and closing is 400ms.
 This may close a modal that is called during the animation phase. <br>
-2. User’s sign in status can be changed after UI API call.
-For example, non signed in user can sign in/up when the modal is open, because some contents are required sign in/up and the UI will prompt the user to sign in/up modal.<br>
+2. User’s login status can be changed after UI API call.
+For example, user who is not logged in can login or signup when the modal is open, because some contents are required login/sign up and the UI will prompt the user to login/sign up modal.<br>
+3. `.modal-overlay` is the wrapper element of the modal UI, and its `z-index` is 100.

 ## UI.SIGNUP